 Anyway, the answer is: Currently, I / we are living off our small savings.
-We do get some pocket money from Wei’s Chinese social media videos, also.
+We get some pocket money from Wei’s Chinese social media videos, as well.

-Before this, some years ago now, I taught university writing courses and English in a number of countries, which sustained my travels for nearly 2 decades.
+Before this, some years ago now, I taught university writing courses and English in several countries, which sustained my travels for nearly 2 decades.

 I believe travel is about freedom.